How Long Does It Take To Urinate After Drinking Water

 The average time it takes an individual to urinate after drinking water varies from person to person.
 Generally, it takes an average of 4-7 minutes for the average adult to urinate after drinking a glass of water.
 This is due to the amount of time it takes for the kidneys to filter the water and pass it out of the body through the bladder and urethra.

-See also What Is Distilled Drinking Water
+See also What Is The Difference Between Nursery Water And Distilled Water

 Age, gender, hydration levels, and health conditions can all affect how long it takes for someone to urinate after drinking a glass of water.
 It is important to consider these factors when trying to measure how long it will take someone to urinate after drinking water.